liamzdenek/sourcegraph-application/memory-bank/activeContext.md

 ### Architecture Decisions

 1. **Serverless vs. Container-Based**:
-   - **Decision**: Using serverless architecture with AWS Lambda
+   - **Decision**: Using AWS Batch for job processing and Lambda for API
-   - **Rationale**: Better scalability, lower operational overhead, cost efficiency for bursty workloads
+   - **Rationale**: AWS Batch can handle longer-running jobs, while Lambda is suitable for API requests
-   - **Considerations**: Need to manage cold starts and execution time limits
+   - **Considerations**: Need to manage container images and compute environments

 2. **Monolithic vs. Microservices**:
-   - **Decision**: Using a microservices approach with separate API and Worker Lambdas
+   - **Decision**: Using a microservices approach with separate API and Batch services
    - **Rationale**: Better separation of concerns, independent scaling, and deployment
    - **Considerations**: Need to manage inter-service communication and consistency